 Visit the village of Mullaghmore and enjoy the stunning beach with shallow waters, perfect for kids.

-You might also enjoy reading Top Ten Things to do in Sligo with Kids
+You May Also Enjoy Top Ten Things to do in Sligo with Kids

 Castle Island, Lough Key, Co.
 Roscommon